vivek1623/react-crome-extension-boilerplate/README.md

 1. `npm i` to install dependancies
 2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
 3. `npm i --save-dev <package_name>` to install new packages
+4. `npm start` to generate a development build in the `dist` folder

 ## Loading The Chrome Extension